For years, Frank, a 55-year-old aerospace engineer from Seattle, had been trying to get his blood pressure under control.

 Resistant Hypertension Treatment: The Pritikin Program

 What’s important to point out is that Frank is hardly alone.
-“It’s the norm for people with resistant hypertension to see their blood pressure drop precipitously while at Pritikin, and often within one to two weeks,” states Dr. Seth Marquit, MD, Medical Director at the Pritikin Longevity Center.
+“It’s the norm for people with resistant hypertension to see their blood pressure drop precipitously while at Pritikin, and often within one to two weeks,” states Dr. Danine Fruge, MD, Medical Director at the Pritikin Longevity Center.

 “Indeed, most of our guests have at least two or three of their blood pressure drugs eliminated, and even so, their blood pressure drops to a far safer level.”